jeroenvanmaanen/archetype-go-axon/README.md

-# Archetype of a Go project that can be built with Nix
+# Archetype of a Go project that uses Axon for Event Sourcing and CQRS

 This project is still **Work In Progress**.
 It was cloned from [archetype-nix-go](https://github.com/jeroenvanmaanen/archetype-nix-go).
 The next phase is to communicate with Axon Server properly: